canonical/cloud-init/doc/rtd/index.rst

 and bare-metal installations.

-During boot, ``cloud-init`` identifies the cloud it is running on and initialises the system accordingly.
+During boot, ``cloud-init`` identifies the cloud it is running on and initializes the system accordingly.
 Cloud instances will automatically be provisioned during first boot with networking, storage, SSH keys, packages and various other system aspects already configured.